SubodhShil/DSA-Problem-Solving/Basic C++ and Data structures/Tree/README.md

 ## **```Implementation```**

-1. Linked representation (Uses custom type and pointer/references)
+1. Linked representation (Uses custom type and pointer/references): More effecient, in terms of searching, space size, adding nodes and deleting nodes.
 2. Sequential (Uses array): Usecases like heap and segment tree (FBT).
+Uses array.
+This is not likely a popular usecase in terms of general representation of binary tree and operations on it.

 &nbsp;
 ## **```Tree input and traversal```**